anksingh90/mani_py/Random_Game.md

 # Game Programs List

 ## Program 1: Rock, Paper, Scissors (Extended Version)
-You can build the classic version or even "Rock, Paper, Scissors, Lizard, Spock."
+You can build the classic version or even "Rock, Paper, Scissors."

 ### **The Logic:** Compare player input against a computer choice.

+**Classic Version : **
+Three options: Rock, Paper, Scissors
+- Rock beats Scissors
+- Paper beats Rock
+- Scissors beats Paper

+** What Does the Program Do? **
+- Player makes a choice - You select Rock, Paper, or Scissors
+- Computer makes a choice - The computer randomly picks one option
+- Compare the choices - The program determines who wins based on the game rules
+- Display the result - Shows whether you won, lost, or tied

 ### **How to use your tools:**
 * A Tuple to store the fixed options: ('Rock', 'Paper', 'Scissors').